0x1F602/Rootcrit/README.md

 ## Release notes

+### 2016-03-19

+Made a little bit of OpenPGP.js and Gallery support.
+I have everything loaded and ready for the actual meat of the work now.
+We are also able to download incidents from Cassandra and display them in a list.
+Now working on a place to put the PGP private key for in-browser decryption.

 ### 2016-03-07

 Slowly working my way toward gallery support.
 You can now disable the system info updates as well.